bukkasamudram/docker.github.io/engine/swarm/swarm-tutorial/add-nodes.md

     dxn1zf6l61qsb1josjja83ngz *  manager1  Ready   Active        Leader
     ```

-    The `MANAGER` column identifies the manager nodes in the swarm.
+    The `MANAGER STATUS` column identifies the manager nodes in the swarm.
 The empty
     status in this column for `worker1` and `worker2` identifies them as worker nodes.

     Swarm management commands like `docker node ls` only work on manager nodes.